 Just like Facebook, Instagram is personal.
 It’s for sharing those real-life moments.

 LinkedIn is different from the rest of the social outlets because it’s specifically designed for business and professionals.
 People only go to LinkedIn to showcase their job experience and professional thoughts.
+For example, Digiboost is a San Antonio digital marketing agency.
+The company could use LinkedIn to build a loyal audience.

 Twitter is the best place to get trending topics.
 And if you want to stay in the loop in any industry, just follow the right people on Twitter.